 Additionally, the reason why I was inclined towards an MBA or business, in general, is because I want to give something back to the community.
 As I want to pursue my MBA in Marketing, I want to apply new and creative ideas which will increase the market share of the companies which will lead to lowering of the cost of the product through the economies of scale.

 Tip For Preparing The Answer: Make sure you highlight the turning point that led you to pursue a career in Business.
 Talk about which field you want to specialise in and why?
-That is the most important point that you must have.
+That is the most important point that you must have as this question will surely be a part of 10 Commonly Asked MBA Interview Questions.

 Question 3: Why Did You Choose Our Business School?